thesandboxgame/sandbox-smart-contracts/docs/topics/token/ERC20.md

 with some extensions.

-Reading the [ERC20](https://eips.ethereum.org/EIPS/eip-20) documentation is a pre-requisite to read this document, but here bellow we explain the most important aspects:
+Reading the [ERC20](https://eips.ethereum.org/EIPS/eip-20) documentation is a pre-requisite to read this document, but here below we explain the most important aspects:

 1. ERC20 represents a fungible token, each account has an amount related to it.
 2. Amounts can be transferred between accounts.